wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 ![alt tag](charts/TrafficSurvey-CalibrationManual.v.Triggered-10minSample-00.11.2013.jpg)

-The following chart shows just how conservative the 2 times Multiplier used when presenting the 2013 test results initially probably was :
+The following chart shows just how conservative the 2 times Multiplier used when presenting the 2013 test results initially probably was.
+It shows the multiplying factor each trigger sample would need to used to get the correct reading of traffic.... :

 ![alt tag](charts/TrafficSurvey-CalibrationManual.v.Triggered-CalibrationRates-00.11.2013.jpg)